 - The ampère is a fundamental unit defined by the results of an electromagnetic experiment.

 - The unaccented spelling ampere is also acceptable in written English.

-> - The shortened form amp is often acceptable.
+- The shortened form amp is often acceptable or even prefered.

-> - The SI unit of charge is the coulomb [C]
+- The SI unit of charge is the coulomb [C]

 - The coulomb is a derived unit.